The King Edmund School is a co-educational comprehensive school with Specialist Status in Business & Enterprise and Applied Learning.

 - Children with a sibling attending the school at the time of application and with a reasonable expectation that he or she will still be attending the school at the time of the proposed admission.
-A sibling is a brother or sister, or step-brother or step-sister permanently living at the same address for more than 4 nights each week.

 - Children living in the catchment area of one of the named primary schools (a map is available from the school on request), but not attending the school.
-The address must be the child’s primary residence and the child reside at the address for a minimum of 4 nights each week.
+The address must be the child’s primary residence and the child reside at the address for a minimum of four nights each week.

 - Children of staff who have been on a permanent contract for two years or more and children of a teacher whose appointment would fill a vacancy in an area where it is difficult to recruit.

 In the event of over-subscription within any of the above criteria, priority will be determined by straight-line distance from home to school, those living closest being given the highest priority.
 (Straight-line distance to be measured as defined in the Local Authority’s booklet Secondary Education in Essex and published each September).